Gender policing: Adulthood

 During adulthood, gender policing generally becomes more subtle.
 However, for an individual whose gender is perceived as ambiguous, blatant forms still exist.
 These range from curious inquiries by children (e.g. "Are you a boy or a girl?") to gender policing in bathrooms (discussed in the following section).
 People who are gender-normative in appearance experience primarily behavioral gender policing, such as reminders to act in a more (or less) feminine or masculine manner.
 Men are more often dissuaded and shamed for feminine behavior than women are for masculine behavior.
 It is theorized that this is due, at least in part, to the higher societal value of masculinity.

 Gender policing has been reinforced in adults for many years.
 As Angela Y. Davis points out, early women's prisons relied on gender policing as a means of reformation.
 The first women's reformatory in the U.S. opened in Indiana and included areas designed as kitchens, living rooms, and nurseries.
 The idea was to train women about domesticity through activities such as cooking, sewing, and cleaning.

 Sex testing and verification in sports and athletics shows gender policing as a practice still relevant to many countries and athletic organizations in recent history.
 In the case of the nineteen-year-old Missouri runner Helen Stephens in the 1936 Berlin Olympics, who finished first place in the 100-meter race, many questioned her sex because they could not fathom the concept of a woman running so quickly.
 Sex testing and verification has existed throughout human history, even being traced back to practices in ancient Greek contests.
 Within these Greek traditions, women were deterred from participation and even spectatorship at times.
 In the examples of both Greek practices and the story of Helen Stephens of Missouri, it can be seen how women are often more likely to be subject to sex verification processes and accusations of deceit (i.e. women are often accused of actually being men disguised as women; men are not often accused of being women disguised as men).

+Adult people can face gender-policing sex stereotyping on workplace from their employers, for example, to be fired for gender-nonconforming behavior.
+Gender policing on workplace can be classified as sexual harassment.

+Adult people can also face gender policing in abusive relationships.